Rash Of Shootings Across Philadelphia Tuesday Night As Activists Fear Increased Violence With Warm Weather

 A 30-year-old man was shot multiple times in the chest while holding a baby in a car seat.
 It happened around 7 p.m.
 Tuesday on Foulkrod Street in Frankford.

 Hours before, police responded to a triple shooting on Page Street in Strawberry Mansion, where two males — ages 17 and 18 — were shot in the arm and leg.
 A 21-year-old female, an innocent bystander, was caught in the crossfire as she was walking into a house with a friend.
-She was shot in the arm.READ MORE: Russia-Ukraine War Complicating Jersey Shore Businesses' Summer Hiring Season
+She was shot in the arm.READ MORE: Man Injured After Firing At Officers During Police-Involved Shooting In Upper Providence Township, Montgomery County

 “People are getting shot every day who the bullets aren’t intended for,” said Movita Johnson-Harrell, founder of the Charles Foundation.